tari-labs/tari-university/src/digital-assets/confidential-assets/MainReport.md

 ### Asset Commitments and Surjection Proofs

 The different assets needs to be identified and transacted with in a confidential manner and proven to not be inflationary, thus asset commitments and Asset Surjection Proofs (ASP) are defined.
+An ASP is a cryptographic proof.
 In mathematics a surjection function simply means that for every element $ y $ in the codomain $ Y $ of function $ f $ there is at least one element $ x $ in the domain $ X $ of function $ f $ such that $ f(x) = y$.
 Given some asset description $ A $, the associated asset tag $ H_A \in \mathbb G $  is calculated using the Pedersen Commitment function <code>Setup()</code> using $ A $ as auxiliary input.
 The asset commitment to asset tag $ H_A $ is then defined as the point
 $$
 H_0 = H_A + rG
 $$
 $ H_0 $ will then be used in place of the generator $ H $ in the Pedersen Commitment.
-An ASP scheme provides a proof for a set of asset commitments.
+An ASP scheme provides a proof for a set of asset commitments, that every output asset type is the same as some input asset type while blinding which outputs correspond to which inputs.
 Such a proof is secure if it is a zero-knowledge proof of knowledge for the blinding factor $ r $.